APPLICATION WILL BE AVAILABLE NOVEMBER 15, 2016!

 Once the application is accepted, the applicant will receive a credentials packet with information on the required case logs, case reports, CE requirements, and all other necessary requirements.
 Notice of acceptance will be issued within 30 days.
 The packet will also contain all the current information required for the credentials packet to be submitted for review.
 The Credentials Chair will communicate with tracking veterinary technicians and their mentors throughout the process and can be contacted with any questions.
 The credentialing process takes approximately 2 years.
 Please see Credentialing Process tab for more detailed information on the credentialing portion.

 After the credentials packet is accepted, the applicant is then known as a candidate and will be eligible to sit for the exam, which is held yearly.
-The exam is a three part exam which will evaluate all aspects of being a VTS (Dentistry).
+The exam is a two part exam which will evaluate all aspects of being a VTS (Dentistry).
 Please see The Exam tab for more detailed information on the exam portion.

-Once the candidate has successfully passed all three parts of the exam, they will be granted the VTS (Dentistry) designation.
+Once the candidate has successfully passed all two parts of the exam, they will be granted the VTS (Dentistry) designation.
 New career opportunities may be available such as teaching clinical skills, local and/or national lecturing and possibly publishing.

 Earning your VTS (Dentistry) is challenging but attainable for the Veterinary Technician who commits the time, energy, financial investment, planning and resources to the process.